annaesvensson/yellow-emoji/README.md

 [Download extension](https://github.com/annaesvensson/yellow-emojiawesome/archive/main.zip) and copy zip file into your `system/extensions` folder.
 Right click if you use Safari.

-This extension uses [Twemoji 13.0.0](https://github.com/twitter/twemoji) by Twitter.
+This extension includes [Twemoji 13.0.0](https://github.com/twitter/twemoji) by Twitter.

 ## Developer